 The best times to visit (but also the most crowded) are on Friday evenings during Family Nights which feature live entertainment, hot chocolate and appearances by Santa Claus.
 Family Nights take place the four Friday evenings leading up to Christmas Day.

-In 2017 Family Nights at the Holiday Hi-Light Festival run from 5:30 to 9:00 pm on December 8, 15 and 22.
-Also, on the festival’s opening night, on December 1, there is live entertainment from 7 to 10 pm.
+In 2018 we expect Family Nights at the Holiday Hi-Light Festival to run from 5:30 to 9:00 pm on December 7, 14 and 23.
+Also, on the festival’s opening night, on November 30, there will be live entertainment from 7 to 10 pm.

 The Holiday Hi-Light Festival at Park & Tilford doesn’t win top prize for lights in the Lower Mainland, but considering they are almost free and the crowds aren’t bad, they are pretty impressive.
 On non-Family Night evenings plan to stay for about 20 minutes, and then go for hot chocolate, a movie, some Chinese food or grocery shopping at the strip mall afterwards.